 Freightplus offers complete door to door logistics solutions for heavy equipment, including road transportation from inland locations to shipping ports.
-Our service includes route planning and trucking permits for road transportation of oversized loads.
+Our freight forwarding service includes route planning and trucking permits for road transportation of oversized loads.

 Heavy haulage of over dimensional loads requires careful planning, an extensive knowledge of local transport authority rules and restrictions for heavy haulage, and the physical limitations of the intended road transport route.
 This can include road width, bridge weight limitations, overhead electrical wires, port access gates, overhanging trees and more.
 When we are moving heavy machinery by road, our heavy haulage specialists will often need to carry out a physical route survey as an integral part of the planning process.
 This will involve driving the proposed route, taking note of all potential transport limitations for the intended cargo and identifying solutions to overcome each restriction.

 There are various means by which our heavy road transport specialists can overcome obstacles along an intended route.
 This will often involve working with local electricity companies, local government authorities and road transport departments to arrange lifting (or removal and replacement) of overhead wires, trimming overhanging tree limbs to create a clear path or temporarily removing street signs or fencing or other obstacles, in order to achieve a clear route, free of obstacles and potential hazards on trucking routes.